sandy9159/DIY-mini-PCB-based-handheld-retro-game-console/README.md

 if you are trying prototype PCB first time you can definitely go with [JLCPCB](https://jlcpcb.com/IAT ).

+ 👉 Try PCBA service of [JLCPCB.com](https://jlcpcb.com/IAT) and save your time and money, get PCB ready for project, 200K+ components in library of [JLCPCB.com](https://jlcpcb.com/IAT) as well as 3rd party         parts to choose from.
+    Assembly will support 10M+ parts from Digikey, mouser

+👉 $27 valued New User coupons

+👉 $24 SMT coupons every month

 If you want to see complete process of SMD soldering, go to the link below it was very satisfying to watch

 https://www.youtube.com/watch?v=iG4kTLOWU5Y&t=14s